gittower/heroku-buildpack-tower/README.md

 # heroku-buildpack-tower

 A Heroku buildpack for inserting SSH keys based on Heroku config vars and creating an SSH configuration file with host aliases.
-Used to let Tower websites pull in npm and Composer dependencies from private GitHub repositories.
+Used to let Tower websites pull in [Composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/) dependencies from private GitHub repositories.

 ## Usage